 Nearly a hundred years passed since Julius Caesar launched Rome’s inaugural skirmish into Britannia.
 During the course of that time Rome had degenerated into an imperial rulership.
 Julius Caesar was assassinated by his political opponents -he was stabbed to death on the floor of the Senate on March 15 in 44 BC.
-Following his death, another unstable Triumvirate was established until Octavius (a.k.a.
-Caesar Augustus) took power.
-He planned several invasions of Britannia, but each attempt was eventually abandoned because there was no need for Rome to invade the island.
+Following his death, another unstable Triumvirate was established until Octavius took power (a.k.a. the reign of Caesar Augustus).
+He planned several invasions of Britannia, but each attempt was eventually abandoned because there was simply no need or justification.
 Britannia and its kings paid all their tributes to Rome in an acceptable manner.
 Augustus ruled as Emperor of Rome until his natural death in AD 14.
 He was followed by his adopted son Tiberius who ruled until his death in AD 37.
 Then one of the more infamous Roman Emperors, Caligula, took power from the Augustan bloodline.
 Latter day writers have painted Caligula as a sadistic madman, lusting for greed, sexual deviance, and personal power.
 An amusing anecdote in Suetonius’s The Twelve Caesars highlights Caligula’s insanity while preparing his troops to invade Britannia -an invasion that never happened because as he lined up his soldiers gazing out over the English Channel, he oddly instructed his infantry to hurl their javelins out into the sea.
 Caligula ruled for less than 1 year until meeting his grisly demise amidst a conspiracy of Praetorian guards who replaced Caligula with his uncle Claudius in AD 41.